 Loyola's Master of Tax Law (MT) program makes our rigorous tax law training available to non-lawyers.
-With online and on-campus courses taught by tax lawyers, using law texts and teaching techniques, students graduate with the tools they need to engage in tax research, planning, and dispute resolution at the highest levels.
+With courses taught by tax lawyers, using law texts and teaching techniques, students graduate with the tools they need to engage in tax research, planning, and dispute resolution at the highest levels.